prthmh/emoji-interpreter/README.md

 # Emoji Interpreter
-This app tells the meaning of emoji given.
+This app tells the meaning of emoji given.<br/>
 [Checkout the app](https://2qinvy.csb.app/)